RCB title celebrations turn tragic: 3 dead in stampede outside Bengaluru's Vidhana Soudha - BusinessToday

-A tragic stampede outside Bengaluru's Vidhana Soudha on Wednesday claimed seven lives during celebrations organised to felicitate IPL 2025 champions Royal Challengers Bengaluru (RCB).
+A tragic stampede outside M Chinnaswamy Stadium in Bengaluru on Wednesday claimed 11 lives during celebrations organised to felicitate IPL 2025 champions Royal Challengers Bengaluru (RCB).
 The incident occurred before the ceremony even began, as massive crowds surged to witness the team’s first-ever Indian Premier League title win in 18 years.

-The deceased include two men and a woman, while several others were injured in the chaos that unfolded near the entry gates of the event venue.
-The stampede was reportedly triggered by overcrowding and jostling as thousands of fans gathered to catch a glimpse of their favourite cricketers.
+According to preliminary information provided to the government, a temporary slab placed over a drain near the stadium premises collapsed under the weight of people standing on it, sources told India Today.
+The sudden collapse caused panic and a stampede ensued, resulting in multiple fatalities and injuries.

 As the crowd swelled uncontrollably, police personnel attempted to manage the situation and were seen using mild force to hold back the surging fans.
 Visuals from the scene showed injured people being rushed to hospitals for emergency treatment.